ADVANTICS/documentation/products/adb-pc-ac01/docs/first_time_commissioning.md

 1.  **Inspect for Shipping Damage:** Visually inspect the crate and the converter for any signs of damage, such as dents, cracked insulators, or loose components.
 2.  **Clear the Workspace:** Ensure the installation area is clean, dry, and free of obstructions.
 3.  **Verify Power is OFF:** Confirm that all external AC and DC power sources and loads are completely de-energized, disconnected, and locked out (LOTO).
-4.  **Check Environment:** Ensure the ambient temperature and humidity are within the unit's operating range.

 ### **Step 2: Basic Mechanical & Electrical Installation**